lmoravek83/monitorui/readme.md

 * Also you can use git clone, make Python Venv, but this is out of scope of this manual (we want keep it simple)

 ### Linux

+1. Install Python 3.8.x - 3.10.x (source code, packages, whatever suits to you)

+* Why Python 3.8.x - 3.10.x? it is becasue compatibility of Oracle (cx_oracle).
+If you want newest python, there is no issue, just remove "cx_oracle" from "\install\requirements_win.txt".

+2. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip](https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip)

+4. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed.

+5. In the folder "monitorui-master\install" is "install_linux.sh".
+Run this sript.
+It will install necessary python packages from pypi.org (store for python libraries)

+6. That is all :) Now proceed to Configration part

+* Also you can use git clone, make Python Venv, but this is out of scope of this manual (we want keep it simple)

 ### Freebsd (We realy like Freebsd and Yes this is ad :))